How to capture UTM parameters in Contact Form 7

 1. Remembers the data across pageviews and sessions

-Fortunately, Attributer solves this issue by storing the UTM parameters in a cookie within the user's browser.
-This guarantees that Attributer can pass through the original UTM parameters, regardless of which page the visitor submits the form.
+Attributer solves this by storing the UTM parameters in the visitor's browser, ensuring the data is always passed, regardless of which page the form is submitted on.

 4. Captures landing page data as well

-For instance, if a lead initially lands on attributer.io/blog/capture-utm-parameters, Attributer would capture the complete landing page URL (attributer.io/blog/capture-utm-parameters) as well as the landing page group (i.e., /blog).
+So if someone first lands on attributer.io/blog/capture-utm-parameters, Attributer would capture both the full landing page URL and the landing page group (/blog).

-This allows you to generate reports that show which content on your website is enticing leads and customers.
+This lets you run reports that show which content on your site is actually generating leads and customers.

 4 example reports you can run when you capture UTM parameters in Contact Form 7